 There were also religious figures who joined the fight to keep women out of the voting booths.
 After all, some of them argued, women did not belong in the political arena because their place was the:

 That act prompted the Nebraska chairwoman of the anti-suffragists, Mrs. Mary Nash Crofoot, to distribute a pamphlet called "Lest Catholic Men Be Misled" to churches around the city.
-The pamphlet was actually authored by her husband but distributed under her name.
-They argued that feminists were opposed to the standard that the Virgin Mother set for "ideal womanhood."
-And she argued that socialists in this country supported suffrage and opposed Catholics.
+The pamphlet was actually authored by her husband, L. F. Crofoot, but distributed under her name.
+They argued that feminists were opposed to the standard that the Virgin Mother set for "ideal womanhood".
+And they argued that Socialists in this country supported suffrage and opposed Catholics.

-Adolf Hult, an early 20th century Lutheran pastor claimed that "Suffragism [is] Gripped by Feminism."
-He said that the suffrage movement had been taken over by "lust and immorality."
+Adolf Hult, an early 20th century Lutheran pastor claimed that "Suffragism [is] Gripped by Feminism".
+He said that the suffrage movement had been taken over by "lust and immorality".
 He feared that the fall of women would lead to the fall of the world.
 "Must men put on the iron glove?" he asked.

 The Reverend John Williams of St. Barnabas Episcopal Church made a distinction between the mainstream suffragists and the radical fringe.
-Nonetheless, he argued that the more moderate element of the movement failed to limit the excesses of the radicals who were undermining Christian morality, marriage, and home life.
-The Victorian ideal that a woman’s place was in the home as preordained by God.
+Nonetheless, he argued that the more moderate element of the movement failed to limit the excesses of the radicals who were undermining Christian morality, marriage, and home life, the Victorian ideal that a woman’s place was in the home as preordained by God.

 And a minister from Ponca, Nebraska quoted scripture and said that God simply forgot to list one more commandment — women shall not vote.